Presnel Kimpembe

-Presnel Kimpembe (born 13 August 1995) is a French professional footballer who plays as a centre-back for Qatar Stars League club Qatar SC.
+Presnel Kimpembe (born 13 August 1995) is a French professional footballer who plays as a centre-back for Qatari Second Division side Al Kharaitiyat.

 A product of the Paris Saint-Germain Youth Academy, Kimpembe made his debut for Paris Saint-Germain (PSG) in 2014.
 With PSG, he went on to win eight Ligue 1 titles, numerous domestic cup competitions, and a UEFA Champions League title.
 Several long-term injuries in the later years of his spell at PSG led to his eventual departure for Qatar SC in 2025.

-Kimpembe was a part of the France national teams that won the 2018 FIFA World Cup and 2021 UEFA Nations League Finals.
-He was a starter at UEFA Euro 2020.
+A senior international from 2018 to 2022, Kimpembe was a part of the French teams that won the 2018 FIFA World Cup and 2021 UEFA Nations League Finals, and was a prominent starter at UEFA Euro 2020.
+He was also included in the 2022 FIFA World Cup, but withdrew injured and was replaced by Axel Disasi.

 Early life

-Kimpembe was born in Beaumont-sur-Oise, France, to a Congolese father and Afro-Haitian mother.
+Kimpembe was born in Beaumont-sur-Oise, France, to a Congolese father and Haitian mother.
 He is named after his maternal grandfather.

 Club career

 Kimpembe made his professional debut for Paris Saint-Germain (PSG) on 17 October 2014 against Lens, replacing Thiago Motta after 76 minutes in a 3–1 away win.
 He made his UEFA Champions League debut on 14 February 2017, keeping a clean sheet in a 4–0 win against Barcelona.

 On 12 February 2019, Kimpembe scored his first goal for PSG against Manchester United in an away match at Old Trafford, turning home at the far-post from an Ángel Di María corner in the 53rd minute.
 However, in the return leg at Parc des Princes in Paris, he jumped to block a shot from Diogo Dalot in injury time that was given as a penalty for handball after the referee consulted VAR.
 PSG went on to lose the match 3–1, and were subsequently knocked out due to the away goals rule.